13rian/rl_tic_tac_toe/README.md

 <img src="documentation/mcts_ucb.png" alt="drawing" width="600"/>

 During the tree search you always pick the action with the highest upper confidence bound.
 This ensures a balance between exploration and exploitation.
 The upper confidence bound is high for nodes that have not been visited often or nodes that have a high expected reward.
 At the end of the simulation the action with the highest probability to win is picked (i .e. the action with the largest Q(s,a)) and a new simulation is started.
+By increasing the constant c_puct, the exploration term becomes more important and actions that were not visited a lot have a high upper confidence bound and are therefore more likely to be chosen.
+If c_puct is small exploitation dominates (i. e. high expected values Q(s,a) are the most important).
+MCTS works in a way that good moves are visited more often and give a good indication of what moves should be played (see Training Algorithm).
 A more detailed explanation and some code examples can be found [here](https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/).

-AlphaZero improved the MCTS further by using the following upper confidence bound:
+AlphaZero improved the MCTS further by using a different version of the upper confidence bound called the polynomial upper confidence trees (PUCT):

 <img src="documentation/az_ucb.png" alt="drawing" width="600"/>